 Our last look at sleep and its relation to brain health offered several tips for optimizing the quality of sleep.
-See Good Sleep = Good Brain (1).
-Here you will get tips on how to replace problematic over the counter (OTC) & prescribed sleep aids and why you would want to do so.
+(See Good Sleep = Good Brain (1)).
+Here you will get tips on how to replace problematic OTC & prescribed sleep aids and why you would want to do so.
+Recent research has brought a sharp focus onto these medications, their poor efficacy and the mounting swell of data demonstrating detrimental, even dangerous side effects.

 There are a number of other OTC and prescribed medications that address pain and/or induce drowsiness that are used by many as sleep aids.
 These include anticholinergics such as Benadryl, Dramamine, Excedrin PM, Nytol, Sominex, Tylenol PM, and Unisom.
 More detail can be found in the articles referenced below, but without overwhelming you with statistics, suffice to say that these also have short term downsides such as dizziness, daytime drowsiness leading to an increase in auto accidents, ineffectiveness after two weeks and most notably, severe cognitive decline when used over a long time.
 (3)(4)